peckto/gdar/README.md

 A graphical user interface to brows and extract dar archives

-The GUI is written in gtkmm, as backend libdar is used. </br>
+The GUI is written in gtkmm, as backend libdar is used. <br>
 The state of development is beta, so feel free to report bugs.

 prepare when cloning from git